How do I enter?

 A limited number of 100 mile entries are now back on sale so don’t delay in grabbing yours now!

 When will entries for the shorter route open?

-The introduction of a 42 mile route was a fantastic addition to the 2019 Vélo Birmingham & Midlands and we’re looking forward to announcing a new and improved shorter route in 2020.
+The introduction of a 42 mile route was a fantastic addition to the 2019 Vélo Birmingham & Midlands and we’re pleased to announce that we have an upgraded short route of 45 Miles!

 What is the minimum age to enter?